<< First < Prev 1 2 3 4 Next > Last >>

 • 03/16/2024 12:55 PM | Anonymous member (Administrator)

 Above, La Wai, the High School Solar Team coached by Makersmiths members Justin McMillen and Maria Busuioceanu, won first place in their division.
+They also were awarded the Dream Big Award for their ambitious, forward-thinking water distillation solar project.

 Above, Vivacious Voltages, the Middle School Wind Turbine Team coached by Makersmiths member Diane Painter, won second place in their division.